lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 Rubin Science Assemblies
 ========================

-The weekly Rubin Science Assemblies are live virtual sessions that focus on learning to use the RSP.
+The weekly assemblies are live virtual sessions that focus on learning to use the RSP.

+**Schedule and more information:** `Rubin Science Assemblies <https://rubinobservatory.org/for-scientists/events-deadlines/events-rsa>`_

 **Connection info:** `ls.st/dp0-events <https://ls.st/dp0-events>`_

 **Dates and times:** Thursdays at 9am Pacific (1 hour)

-Each assembly will start with announcements.
-On alternating weeks there will either be a presentation (usually a hands-on tutorial), or open drop-in time for Q&A with Rubin staff (like an office hour) and breakout rooms for co-working with other users.

-For presentation weeks, all are welcome to volunteer to speak or to suggest topics they would like to see covered (contact Melissa Graham, mlg3k@uw.edu).
+Volunteer to speak or suggest topics (contact Melissa Graham, mlg3k@uw.edu).

-For open drop-in weeks, all are welcome to bring their questions or issues and get support from Rubin staff, or come with a topic of interest and co-work in a breakout room.

-See all past :doc:`/delegate-resources/assembly-recordings`.
+See past :doc:`/delegate-resources/assembly-recordings`.

-.. include:: assemblies-schedule.inc

 .. toctree::
    :hidden: